Theological Education for Leadership (TEL) - Certificates

 - June-May: 11 foundations courses (online) and two seminars (online).
 You may enroll and begin the program at any time during the year.

 CTEL learners progress as a cohort, learning and reflecting together online throughout the year.
 Relationships seeded and nurtured through each successive course leads to a cohesive and supportive learning community.

 - CTEL students are invited to participate in PSR's "Come & See Prospective Student Weekend" - which takes place on the Berkeley campus - to further community-building and provide space for theological and spiritual reflection.
 This weekend event is a good opportunity to meet faculty and staff of the TEL program.
 Contact email@example.com or learn more about Come & See.

 - May: optional commencement ceremony (with other PSR graduates in Berkeley)

 CTEL students are invited to receive their certificate during PSR’s commencement ceremonies, along with other PSR students.

 Pacific School of Religion has partnered with the UMC California-Nevada Conference to enable CLayM students to satisfy most of their requirements through the CTEL certificate program.
 CLayM/CTEL students complete CTEL course work as described above, with special UMC seminars and courses.

-Pacific School of Religion is partnering with the Northern California-Nevada Conference of the UCC to provide a one-year online series of classes in UCC History, Polity, Ethos, and Ministry.
+As of 2015, Pacific School of Religion is no longer offering a one-year online series of classes in UCC History, Polity, Ethos, and Theology.